-AP Exclusive: DOJ sets new dates to begin federal executions
+AP Exclusive: New dates set to begin federal executions

 The attorney general said last July that the Obama-era review had been completed, clearing the way for executions to resume.
 He approved a new procedure for lethal injections that replaces the three-drug combination previously used in federal executions with one drug, pentobarbital.
 This is similar to the procedure used in several states, including Georgia, Missouri and Texas, but not all.

 Barr told the AP in November that the federal Bureau of Prisons had been testing and conducting practice drills ahead of the first execution.
-He would not say where the cocktail of drugs would come from.
+He would not say where the drugs would come from.

 Those chosen were among inmates who had exhausted their appeals, and the cases were forwarded to senior Justice Department officials who reviewed the cases and made recommendations to him, Barr said.